EECS 280 Tutorials

 Install WSL

-Check if WSL was already installed.
-If you see this, WSL is already installed.
+Check if WSL is already installed by running the command wsl -l -v.
+If you see a list like below, WSL is already installed.

 C:\WINDOWS\system32> wsl -l -v